Drodevbar/leocode-task/README.md

-_Note: For simplicity’s sake and because this project uses in-memory db, this application stores password in plain text (normally I would use hashing function and store the hashes)_
+_Note: For simplicity’s sake and because this project uses in-memory db, this application stores passwords in plain text (normally I would use hashing function and store the hashes)_

 ### Api specification